felixguendling/cista/README.md

 ### Offset Based Data Structures

-:white_check_mark: can be read without any deserialization step
+  - `+` can be read without any deserialization step
-:white_check_mark: suitable for shared memory applications
+  - `+` suitable for shared memory applications
-:x: slower at runtime (pointers needs to be resolved using on more add)
+  - `-` slower at runtime (pointers need to be resolved using on more add)

 ### Raw Data Structures

-:x: deserialize step takes time (but still very fast also for GBs of data)
+  - `-` deserialize step takes time (but still very fast also for GBs of data)
-:x: the buffer containing the serialized data needs to be modified
+  - `-` the buffer containing the serialized data needs to be modified
-:white_check_mark: fast runtime access (raw access)
+  - `+` fast runtime access (raw access)

 # API Documentation